-How do I join Speakeasy school?
+How do I join Speakeasy School?

-Anyone wanting to study English is welcome to apply for a course at Speakeasy School.
-Applications are accepted via post, email or in person.
-We will ask you for a copy of your passport (or ID card) and 2 passport-sized photographs when you enrol.
+Anyone who wants to study English is welcome to apply for a course at Speakeasy School.
+We accept applications via email or in person.
+When you enrol, we will ask you to complete our application form and provide us with a copy of your passport (or ID card).

 There are no minimum level requirements for our General English Courses with the Callan Method.
-We offer all levels from beginner (CEFR A1) to Advanced (CEFR C1).
-After you complete an application form, you are automatically accepted.
-Before you start your course, we will give you a short written and spoken test to assess your level.
-A TEST YOUR ENGLISH feature is also available on our website: www.speakeasyschool.co.uk.
+We teach all levels from beginner (CEFR A1) to Advanced (CEFR C1).
+After you complete our application form, you are automatically accepted.
 For our Exam Preparation courses (FCE, IELTS) there is a minimum English language level requirement (CEFR B2).
 If your English level is below B2, you might need to take some General English classes first, before preparing for the exam.